Wado ("thank you") for coming here to meet us, and to get to know a little about us at Turtle Mound Flutes.

 We were following a

-computer-generated route that was displayed on my little Palm Treo (a so-called
+computer-generated route that was displayed on my little Palm Treo (an early so-called

 “smartphone”), tied to a GPS navigation receiver, to display our location on